sean-smith/scale-out-computing-on-aws/docs/tutorials/update-soca-dns-ssl-certificate.md

 title: Change your DNS name and SSL certificate
 ---

-By default, SOCA will use a non-friendly DNS name and create a unique certificate to enable access through your HTTPS endpoint.
+By default, Scale-Out Computing on AWS will use a non-friendly DNS name and create a unique certificate to enable access through your HTTPS endpoint.
 Because it's a self-signed certificate, browsers won't recognized it and you will get a security warning on your first connection.
 ![](../imgs/cert-1.png)

-In this page, we will see how you can update SOCA to match your company domain name.
+In this page, we will see how you can update Scale-Out Computing on AWS to match your company domain name.
-# Create a new DNS record for SOCA
+# Create a new DNS record for Scale-Out Computing on AWS
 For this example, let's assume I want to use `https://demo.soca.dev`.
 First locate the DNS associated to your ALB endpoint using the AWS console.

 ![](../imgs/cert-2.png)